 When I moved to Scotland four years ago, I knew barely anything about this country.
 I had always been fascinated by the idea of the almost evergreen hills of the Highlands, but I had never actually visited myself.
 I simply applied for a couple of postgraduate courses and got lucky enough to be accepted at Glasgow Uni.
 Never in my wildest dreams did I imagine that I would still be here, four years later…

 You would think, given that I thought I’d only be in Scotland for 12 months, I would have researched loads about the most beautiful and off the beaten track spots of the country – after all, I was never one to follow the crowds on my travels.
 Yet, that was absolutely not the case.
-I bought a Lonely Planet guide book, read it back to front about a million times, and stuck to the suggested itineraries.
-In my first year in Scotland, I traveled as much as possible, but only to fairly standard (thought breathtaking) destinations.
+I bought a Lonely Planet guidebook, read it back to front about a million times, and stuck to the suggested itineraries.
+In my first year in Scotland, I travelled as much as possible, but only to fairly standard (thought breathtaking) destinations.
 Several weekends in Edinburgh and two road trips to Loch Ness and Skye later, I still didn’t know how much Scotland had to offer beyond these classics.

 Flash forward a few years and you might have guessed that things have changed quite a bit.
 I made the decision to stay in Scotland after finishing my postgraduate degree and make Glasgow my new permanent home.
 This gave me the freedom to read and learn about Scotland’s diverse regions, plan new journeys and travel further off the beaten track.
-My list of Scottish travel goals is ever growing and I’m starting to feel like I will never be able to see it all… With every destination I tick off, I add another 3-5 to my list.
+My list of Scottish travel goals is ever-growing and I’m starting to feel like I will never be able to see it all… With every destination I tick off, I add another 3-5 to my list.

-You might also like: My Off-Beat Scotland Bucket List
+You might also like: My off-beat Scotland bucket list

 And while there are many countries in the world I’d like to visit, I decided to make 2018 my best Scotland travel year yet.
 It is my final year in the PhD programme, and I want to make sure I take advantage of the freedom that being a student gives me.
 On the top of my list are 5 long-distance walks in the Scottish Highlands, islands, the Speyside and Perthshire.

-I fell helplessly in love with trekking last year, after 4 days on the West Highland Way and another 5 on the King’s Trail in Sweden.
+I fell madly in love with trekking last year, after 4 days on the West Highland Way and another 5 on the King’s Trail in Sweden.
 Was is physically and mentally challenging to walk for days on end with everything I needed on my back?
 Of course!
-But these trips were also some of the most rewarding journeys I have ever done, and I can’t wait to hit the trail again this year!
+But these trips were also some of the most rewarding journeys I have ever done, and I can’t wait to hit the trail again this year

 West Island Way, Isle of Bute